 - fixed wiring for information and communication technology, signalling and control - addition sand alterations to installations and also parts of the existing installation affected by an additional alteration.

-What you may expect in the green book
+What you may expect in the yellow book

 The book is a British Standard (BS7671) and it is structured accordingly.
 It is not an easy read, but with practice the book can become familiar to it user.